editorandcriticism/editorandcriticism.github.io/seo/dir-names.md

 ## Dividing a Page into Sections with Subheadings and Anchors

 Another practice that benefits both users and SEO is to break up the content of a page into sections marked off by subheadings that contain an HTML anchor.
 Longer pages should include a TOC.
-For more information, see my article on using HTML headings tags for SEO.
+For more information, see my article on [using HTML headings tags for SEO](https://criticism.com/seo/html-heading-tags-structure.html). <i class="fa fa-coffee" aria-hidden="true"></i>